How to design a thriving native garden

 Position: full sun to light shade; avoid direct sun through glass indoors.

 Flowering: from single blooms per spike to long, multi-flowered stems depending on type; from white to deep crimson and brown.

 Feeding: use a long-term controlled-release fertiliser; supplement with liquid food from spring to autumn.

 Watering: keep moist but never wet; do not stand pots in saucers of water.

 Most temperate-zone orchids such as cymbidiums are terrestrial—that is, they grow with their roots in a pot or the ground.
 They're easy to grow without needing a glasshouse or specialised knowledge, and are happy outside in most parts of Australia.

 In northern Australia, tropical and epiphytic orchids will also grow outdoors, but in the southern states they are “hot house” plants needing a lot of attention.
-You can learn more about these orchids in our “Different types of orchids” page.
+Learn more about the different types of orchids.